kpsdev1/The-Recipe-Blog/TESTING.md

 - In order to make sure the site was fully responsive and compatible with different browsers and devices, I tested the site on multiple browsers and devices.
 - The browsers I tested the site on **chrome**, **edge** and **Firefox**, when using **chrome** i was able to use the dev tools and test the site on many different device sizes  like **iphones 5, 6, 7, 8, X, SE and 12 pro**, **Ipad mini and air** , and **samsung s9+ and s20 ultra**, the site worked as expected on all.
 - I also tested the site on a number of real mobile and tables, the devices i tested on were **Samsung S8 and a53**, **Ipad 7** and **Iphone 7 and 11**.
+- From testing the site on multiple browsers and devices, along with different screen widths, I can confirm that the site is fully responsive and compatible with multiple browsers and devices as you will see from the screenshots below.

 #### Browser Screenshots